cledx/Project_Banana/README.md

 ---

-## ✅ Current Features
+## ✅ Features
-- Generate recipes based on preferences
+- Populates weekly meal plans with recipes based on your preferences

 - Save recipes to a personal favorites collection
-- Build weekly meal plans

 - Auto-generate shopping lists from combined ingredients of meal plans

 ---

 ## How to Use the App
-1. Create an Account
+### Create an Account

--Visit reciplan.org and click Sign Up
+1. Visit reciplan.org and click Sign Up
--Enter your name, email, and password to create your account -Already have an account?
-Click Log In to get started -Enter your dietary restrictions
+2. Enter your name, email, and password to create your account
+3. Already have an account?
+Click Log In to get started
+4. Enter your dietary restrictions

 2. Build a Weekly Meal Plan